Given the table demonstrating the law of diminishing marg...

 The Marginal Utility is the additional satisfaction a consumer gains from consuming one more unit of a good or service.
 It can be calculated by subtracting the total utility of the previous consumption from the total utility of the current consumption.
 In this case, the total utility of consuming 2 oranges is 16 and the total utility of consuming 1 orange is 9.
 Therefore, the marginal utility (X) of the second orange is 16 - 9 = 7.

-Which is not responsible for the decline in food production in West Africa? ...
+Which of the following is necessary for the survival of small firms in West Africa? ...

-Which of the following is an asset of a commercial bank? ...
+Which of the following is an invisible item? ...